gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-vs-3d-library.md

 WebGL (and OpenGL ES 2.0+) are both used to draw 3D but neither fits this description.

-To give an anology, C++ does not "process words" out of the box.
+To give an analogy, C++ does not "process words" out of the box.
 We don't call C++ a "word processor" even though word processors can be written in C++.
 Similarly WebGL does not draw 3D graphics out of the box.
 You can write a library that will draw 3D graphics with WebGL but by itself